plone/documentation/docs/conceptual-guides/package-dependencies.md

     - plus various other Python libraries.
 -   `Products.CMFCore` provides very basic content management features on top of Zope on which Plone relies.
 -   `plone.base` defines several interfaces as contracts for the component architecture on which Plone is built.
-    Additionally it provides some base classes and utility functions that Plone often uses.
+    Additionally, it provides some base classes and utility functions that Plone often uses.
     It also depends on `Products.CMFCore`, and therefore `Zope`.
-    Additionally it depends on generic functionality provided by `plone.dexterity`, `plone.behavior`, and `plone.registry`.
+    Additionally, it depends on generic functionality provided by `plone.dexterity`, `plone.behavior`, and `plone.registry`.
 -   The space of many `plone.*`, `plone.app.*`, and their related libraries defines the core of Plone.
 -   On top of this core, depending on these packages, is `Products.CMFPlone`, which is the package to depend on if the basic Plone core is referenced.
 -   On top of `Products.CMFPlone` are the following.
     -   The core APIs `plone.api` and `plone.restapi`.
     -   There is distribution support in `plone.distribution` and specific distributions, currently `plone.volto` and `plone.classicui`.
     -   Core add-ons include Working Copy Support from `plone.app.iterate`, discussion support (`plone.app.discussion`), and other add-ons.
-    -   `plone.app.upgrade` is the package to upgrade between Plone version.
+    -   `plone.app.upgrade` is the package to upgrade between Plone versions.
 -   If you want to depend on the whole Plone with everything, you should depend on the package `Plone`.
     This meta package without any code depends on all other packages.
     It is what you want to install if you don't care about the details and get "batteries included".

 ### The space on top of `Products.CMFPlone`